markomlikota/markomlikota.github.io/index.markdown

 <div class="tooltip"> <strong>Time Series Dynamics Based On Network Structure</strong>
   <span class="tooltiptext">
   <strong>Abstract:</strong> <br />
-  Networks succinctly summarize potentially complex relations among agents or nodes by the set of bilateral links among them.
-  Based on this insight, I develop a VAR where the dynamics of a (cross-sectional) time series are based on a set of bilateral links among individual series.
-  I illustrate how the model’s time series properties relate to those of the network and show that it approximates the process of prices in an economy with input-output linkages and natural time lags between the production of inputs and their subsequent usage in the production of other goods.
-  I apply the model to document how price shocks propagate over time through the network of input-output links across US sectors.
-  Moreover, I argue that the model gives a sparse, yet flexible and intuitive way of approximating a general linear process.
-  I discuss estimation strategies and the relation to other parsimony-inducing methods used for modeling high-dimensional time series, factor models in particular.
+  Numerous environments in economics feature a cross-section of agents or units linked through a network of bilateral ties.
+This paper develops a Vector Autoregression (VAR) which is based on the assumption that innovations transmit cross-sectionally via such bilateral links and can accommodate general patterns of how network effects accrue over time.
+I illustrate how the model’s time series properties relate to those of the network and show that it approximates the process of sectoral prices in an economy with input-output linkages and time lags between the production of inputs and their usage in the production of other goods.
+I use the framework to document how price shocks propagate over time through the network of input-output links across US sectors.
+Furthermore, I argue that the model gives a sparse, yet flexible and intuitive way of approximating a general linear process, owing to the ability of networks to succinctly summarize potentially complex relations among units by relatively few non-zero bilateral links.
+I discuss estimation strategies and the relation to other parsimonious methods for modeling high-dimensional time series.
+The framework is applied to model the dynamics of industrial production across countries globally.
   </span>
 </div>
 <a href="{% link P009_YTvideo.markdown %}">[Short Video]</a>